Will Mold Die If It Dries Out?

 These stubborn spores will hold out as long as it is necessary to find water again.
 Even if you cut off the supply of water or humidity to a mold infestation, it won’t just “go away.”
 It will still remain there in its dormant state.

 Remember: Mold grows quickly.
-Within 24-48 hours of a house material getting wet, the first spores can already start to develop.
+The first spores can start developing within 24-48 hours of a house material getting wet.
 Once the development phase begins, it will spread exponentially until it is fully eradicated.
 Any delays or procrastination will only make matters worse.

 To avoid this fungus’ growth in the first place, respond quickly to any water-damaged materials in your home by drying it out completely.